bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/bitcoin-randd-panel.md

 Can I add something?
 I have a pet peeve about how people refer to smart contracts because often, as Andrew kind of hinted at, the difference is what the dev experiences.
-So for example, like, actually, Ishana Misra wrote a really good article, I think, titled Bitcoin has always had smart contracts, and then a bit about scripts.
+So for example, Ishaana Misra wrote a really good article, I think, titled Bitcoin has always had smart contracts, and then a bit about scripts.
 And literally it is like, you can express a lot of the things that other blockchains might call smart contracts, it's just that people find opcodes of script hard to deal with.
 And it's just a matter of how many layers of abstraction can you build on top so that you end up with the exact same result.
 Even if it's like, oh, an oracle needs to attest to this and then provide the hash pre-image, like a lot of people would consider that smart contracting because now you have a lot more expressiveness with like what you can bake into spending conditions.